 Below are exports from Macau that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on Macau’s goods trail importer spending on foreign products.

-Macau has highly negative net exports and therefore deep international trade deficits for electrical machinery and equipment, notably for mobile phones and insulated wire or cable.
+Macau has highly negative net exports and therefore deep international trade deficits for jewelry and to a lesser extent, gold, diamonds and pearls.

 Macau Export Companies